Kosovo–Turkey relations: Economic and cultural relations

 The Albanian diaspora in Turkey lobbied the Turkish government for recognition of Kosovo's independence by Turkey.
 The number of ethnic Albanian Kosovars living in Turkey is estimated to be higher than that of those living in Kosovo itself.
 The current AKP Turkish political leadership has acknowledged that there are large numbers of people with Albanian origins within Turkey, more than so in Kosovo and neighbouring Albania combined and are aware of their influence and impact on domestic Turkish politics.
 Kosovo is the home of Mehmet Akif Ersoy, writer of the Turkish National Anthem, and many other notable Turks with an Albanian origin.
 There are 20,000 Turks living in Kosovo, and Turkish is one of the official regional languages of Kosovo.

 Turkey has become an important trading partner for Kosovo with its trade turnover being 8 percent.
 Turkey has invested in Kosovo through Turkish construction projects and investments and have been focused toward key areas such as the building of strategic highways and rehabilitation and management of airports while construction contracts in the early 2010s totaled $500 million in Kosovo.
 Turkey is one of the top three investors and an important donor country for Kosovo.
 In 2020, the two countries agreed to have a cinematographic cooperation.

+As of 2023, the bilateral trade volume between Turkey and Kosovo reached $785 million.
+Turkey’s Trade Minister Ömer Bolat announced that the trade volume is expected to reach $1 billion by the end of 2024, highlighting Turkey’s growing economic engagement with Kosovo.
+Key Turkish exports to Kosovo include machinery, construction materials, food products, and textiles, while Kosovo exports raw materials and minerals to Turkey.

+Turkish companies have heavily invested in energy, airport operations, banking, telecommunications, and healthcare.
+Some of the most notable projects include: